-I love to serve this Cream of Mushroom Soup with a few grinds of freshly-cracked pepper on top and a piece of crusty artisan bread on the side for dipping.
+I love to serve homemade Cream of Mushroom Soup with a few grinds of freshly-cracked pepper on top and a piece of crusty artisan bread on the side for dipping.
 Or, even better, with a batch of my Buttery Garlic Croutons.
 Bread and soup are a match made in comfort food heaven!